 My frame of reference is portraiture.
 I studied with Philippe Halsman, and the principals he taught guide me in this work.
 What has remained with me from those sessions are his ironclad rules of technique filtered through his subtle wit.
 I have also long admired the work of August Sander, who long documented the range of middle class people in his native Westerwald.
 He created a comprehensive study of the enormous variety of individuals living and working in that region of Germany, highlighting individual occupations, and including references to these factors.
 My goal is to document the diversity of daily life within the context of my garden, remaining as unobtrusive as possible, and at the same time share the sense of life and death, wonder and wit that I find there.

 I have now begun to take this vision to a new level by carefully choosing a small group of images from this project and greatly enlarging them.
-The first of these images, "Poppy/Marilyn," was presented in the exhibit at the North Carolina Museum of Natural Sciences in June-August 2006.
-The large version is 24" x 36."
-It looks fabulous and presents an entirely different perspective on this tiny portrait, appearing both realisic and surrealistic.
+These digital enlargements are 24" x 36."
+They look fabulous and present an entirely different perspective on these tiny portraits, appearing both realisic and surrealistic.

 The darkroom images in this portfolio are archivally printed, by me, in editions of 35.
 Each image is 5 x 7 inches printed on 8 x 10 paper, split toned dark sepia on matte fiber paper, retaining black elements.
 Signature and number are on the reverse.
 These are small, powerful velvety images.